MohamedElshadid/UserProjects/README.md

-To Run Projects Follow This Steps:
+To Run Project Follow This Steps:

 - [composer install].
 - [npm install].